zorowangtt/phdthesis/source/11_chapter3_hp36_linearhomopolymer.md

 Generally, a value of $|r|$ > 0.3, or a *p*-value < 0.05 is often considered to be statistically significant, indicating that the pair of variables under consideration are correlated. {#tbl:pearson}

 The linear regression analysis of the residue-wise thermal conductivity with cross-correlation correction shows a weak density dependence (@fig:density a).
-The data points exhibit a broad distribution, and the correlation between thermal conductivity and density is not statistically significant, as indicated by a Pearson correlation coefficient of 0.3 and a p-value of 0.078.
+The data points exhibit a broad distribution, and the correlation between thermal conductivity and density is not statistically significant, as indicated by a Pearson correlation coefficient of 0.3 and a *p*-value of 0.078.
 Pearson correlation analysis for all data in @fig:density a and sub data points classified by residue types in @fig:density b are shown in @tbl:pearson.

 In @fig:density b, the linear regression lines for hydrophobic and polar residues have almost constant thermal conductivity values, while charged residues show a negative proportionality, although the reason for this observation is unclear.